Eco Lifestyle And Home News – January 2022

 Dear Friends, Clients, Business Associates and Neighbors,

-January 2021 marks the forty-ninth edition of Eco Lifestyle and Home Newsletter produced by Kachina Mountain Realty.
-We offer Real Estate & Lifestyle news in the email newsletter covering Santa Fe, Taos Ski Valley, Taos County and beyond.
+January 2022, marks the sixty-ninth of Eco Lifestyle and Home Newsletter produced by Kachina Mountain Realty.
+We offer Real Estate & Lifestyle news in the email newsletter covering Santa Fe, Taos County and beyond.

 In this edition, we offer the following: